arumullayaswanth/Gemini-fullstack-ai-agent/DEPLOYMENT_GUIDE.md

-# 🚀 Fullstack Gemini AI Agent Deployment Guide on AWS (Beginner-Friendly)
+# 🚀 Full Deployment Guide for Gemini Fullstack AI Agent on AWS

 This guide will walk you through **step-by-step** to deploy the [Gemini Fullstack AI Agent](https://github.com/arumullayaswanth/Gemini-fullstack-ai-agent) on an **AWS EC2 instance** using **Docker**.